typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 safely spawning a fiber

-TODO: should we move this to the beginning?

-### Parallelism
 Parallelism is about simultaneous execution whereas concurrency is about interleaved execution.
 Concurrency can be achieved both with and without parallelism.
 JVM and JavaScript platforms as examples.